 Protecting Your Privacy

-- By submitting an original Form OC-110A, Claimant's Authorization to Disclose Workers' Compensation Records ; or
+- an original Claimant's Authorization to disclose Workers' Compensation Records (Form OC-110A) , or by calling (877) 632-4996, or